Alaska oil project approval adds yet another climate concern - Local News 8

 “It’s the same as thinking, well, every new car we put on the road or coal plant we build doesn’t matter because there are millions of other cars and thousands of other coal plants around the world operating,” he said.

 Provisions in the measure link oil and gas leasing to renewable energy development.
-As a result, the administration plans to offer for sale later this month more than 73 million acres of oil and gas leases in the Gulf of Mexico.
-In May and June, it will auction 280,000 acres of onshore leases in Wyoming, New Mexico, Montana and other states.
+As a result, the administration on March 29 will offer for sale more than 73 million acres of oil and gas leases in the Gulf of Mexico.
+Over several months beginning in May, it also plans to auction some 350,000 acres of onshore oil and gas leases in Wyoming, New Mexico, Montana, Nevada and other states.

-Environmentalists say the Gulf sale could result in drilling that would extract more than 1 billion barrels of oil and large volumes of natural gas over the next 50 years.
+Environmentalists say the Gulf sale alone could lead to the extraction of more than 1 billion barrels of oil over 50 years.

-“This administration has pledged to oversee a historic transition to clean energy, but actions speak louder than words,” said Earthjustice attorney George Torgun, who represents environmental groups that have asked a federal court to stop the Gulf sale.
+“This administration has pledged to oversee a historic transition to clean energy, but actions speak louder than words,” said Earthjustice attorney George Torgun, who represents environmental groups trying to stop further lease sales.

-Kara Moriarty, president and CEO of the Alaska Oil and Gas Association, said the transition to more renewable energy sources will not be like flicking a switch.
-She predicted the oil and gas industry will continue for decades.
+Kara Moriarty, president and CEO of the Alaska Oil and Gas Association, predicted the oil and gas industry will continue for decades.

 “We will have an industry 30 years from now,” she said.